ravimadlani/calfix/LOCAL_DEV.md

 # Local Development Setup

-This guide helps you run CalFix locally for debugging and development.
+This guide helps you run CalFix locally for debugging and development with full API support.

 ## Quick Start